nextest-rs/nextest/site/src/book/listing.md

 ![Output of cargo nextest list](../static/nextest-list.png)

 [^doctest]: Doctests are currently [not supported](https://github.com/nextest-rs/nextest/issues/16) because of limitations in stable Rust.
+For now, run doctests in a separate step with `cargo test --doc`.

 ## Options and arguments